IlyaLab/kramtools/pairwise/README.rst

 processing*.
 Everything that deviates from this, e.g. row subselection, is an afterthought/add-on.

-The goal of speed is approached in three ways:
+The goal of speed is approached in two ways:

-	1. Elimination of as much runtime redundancy as possible (preprocessing)
+	1. No memory allocation within loops; all memory is allocated before iteration commences.
-	2. No memory allocation within loops; all memory is allocated before iteration commences.
+	2. Implementation in a compiled language

-	3. Implementation in a compiled language
+Speed is no longer the *primary* driver of design.

 ----------------------------------------------------------------------------
 Degeneracy handling